 Additionally, the values of the

 <OtherFees> elements are used by Google to test your site for accurate prices.
-If taxes and fees aren't provided or don't match what's disclosed on your website when the user clicks on an ad, this will result in a violation of Google's Price Accuracy Policy.
+If taxes and fees aren't provided or don't match what's disclosed on your website when the user clicks on the ad, this will result in a violation of Google's Price Accuracy Policy.

 For users in the United States and Canada, Google highlights the value of the